Skip to main content

 You’re going into debt: Even with a short-term RRSP loan, you’ll incur interest until you repay the loan.

 It’s vital that you assess your budget and investment portfolio before borrowing to invest in your RRSP.
+Interest paid on an RRSP loan is not tax-deductible, so the cost of borrowing should be weighed carefully against the expected benefit.
 To get the most out of an RRSP loan strategy, your RRSP should grow at a faster rate than the interest charged by the loan.

 If you decide to get a loan and can’t pay it off entirely with your tax refund, ensure you can take on additional debt.
 And if you do get a tax refund as a result of taking out a loan, it should be used to pay down the money you borrowed and not for a vacation or a shopping spree.